diegoulloao/ioquake3-server-gcloud/README.md

 You should be able to find the running server in the quake3 multiplayer section.

 # 3. Configuring the Server ⚙️

 You can configure the server by editing the `server.cfg` file.

+Then is necessary to re-build the image and run a new container from it.

 # 4. Deploying to Google Cloud 🌐